hpc4cmb/toast/platforms/README.md

     $> ${HOME}/git/toast/platforms/conda_dev_nvhpc.sh
     $> make -j 4 install

+NOTE:  if you get an error about GLIBC symbols not found in libstdc++, unload the `gcc` module at this point.
+You cannot unload it before installing mpi4py with the cray `cc` compiler (which uses this gcc under the hood).

 As always, run the unit tests to verify the installation.
 You can enable GPU use by setting `TOAST_GPU_OPENMP=1` and `OMP_TARGET_OFFLOAD=MANDATORY` in your shell environment.